pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

       1.5843   90.0000  179.9641
       This range may be inaccurate'

+   Here upper row refers to lower auto-binning limit and lower row returns maximal auto-binning limit.
 The user must evaluate how acceptable this result is for the desired cut and if in doubt, specify the binning arguments manually to get their desired binning.

 Legacy calls to ``cut``: ``cut_sqw`` and ``cut_dnd``